danielabar/meblog/src/markdown/working-towards-asynchronous-future.md

 In a similar way, if a team doesn't have time to write, then there must be plenty of time for developers to sit around in endless meetings rather than focusing on their work.

 Take an example of a single developer stuck on a problem.
 The seemingly quick approach is to reach out to the team, i.e. "let's hop on a call".
-Let's say there's 4 engineers on the team and they all get caught up in real time trying to solve this problem, I've seen these types of meetings run on for 3 hours or even more.
+Let's say there's 4 engineers on the team and they all get caught up in real time trying to solve this problem.
+I've seen these types of meetings run on for 3 hours or even more.
 That's at least 12 hours of people time!

 Now, imagine the original developer taking the time to articulate the problem in a wiki discussion doc or ADR.
 This could include a description of the problem, approaches that have been tried and didn't work, and consideration of a few alternatives with their pros and cons.
 A practiced writer may be able to accomplish this in about an hour.
 Then the doc is shared with the team where others who have knowledge in this area can share their feedback in the document.
 Since the problem is now well laid out, let's say the 3 other engineers on the team take an hour each to provide feedback.
 Then the original developer can review this for another hour to arrive at the solution.
-That's 5 hours rather than 12, *and*, there's a written artifact for anyone else that may later want to understand why that particular solution was chosen.
+That's 5 hours rather than 12, *and* there's a written artifact for anyone else that may later want to understand why that particular solution was chosen.

 The effects compound further when considering that many initiatives get put on the back burner for some other higher priority, then get restarted in 6 months to a year.
 Even if by some good fortune, the original engineers that had that meeting are still at the company, what are the chances anyone will remember the details and outcome of a meeting from about a year ago?
 This can lead to yet another meeting and the original 12 hours were wasted.